Martwain Johnston

-Martwain Johnston (born February 28, 1986) is an American rugby league footballer who plays for the Delaware Black Foxes.
-He was selected to represent the USA in the 2017 Rugby League World Cup.
+Martwain Johnston (born February 28, 1986) is an American rugby league player who plays for the Delaware Black Foxes.
+He was selected to represent the U.S. in the 2017 Rugby League World Cup.

 Early years

 From Syracuse, New York.
 He attended George Fowler High School where he ran track and played football.

 He played American football at the University of Delaware as a wide receiver.

-He works for the US Postal Service.
+He works for the U.S. Postal Service.

 Playing career

 He played for the Philadelphia Fight in their premiership win 28-26 over New Haven Warriors in 2011.
-He scored a try for the USA in their 36-18 victory over Canada in October 2017.
+He scored a try for the U.S. in their 36-18 victory over Canada in October 2017.